-Table 17 UDL Principle/Mode Representation - This is how the teacher presents the information.
 Means of Representation: providing the learner various ways of acquiring information and knowledge.
 Provide descriptions (text or spoken) for all images, graphics, video, or animations (Discovery Education) Use digital materials and media to provide more auditory and visual opportunities for all students (SMART Epson LightRaise units, Tablets, and digital enhancement via touchscreen laptops, Discovery Education, Mystery Science lessons).
 Provide hard copies of documents using various fonts, size, and background color to provide more opportunities for all students as they acquire information and knowledge.
 Pre-teach vocabulary and symbols in order to establish a connection to the learner's prior knowledge.
 Embed support for new vocabulary within the text.
-Means for Expressions: providing the learner Expression/Action- This is how the student will demonstrate their knowledge. alternatives for demonstrating their knowledge and skills (what they know).
+Means for Expressions: Expression/Action- This is how the student will demonstrate their knowledge. providing the learner alternatives for demonstrating their knowledge and skills (what they know).
 Solve problems using a variety of strategies (Mystery Science, Foss Kits, Discovery Education) Compose in multiple media such as text, speech, drawing, illustrations, comics, storyboards, design, film, music, visual art, sculpture, or video (SMART boards, SMART Epson LightRaise Units, tablets, and digital enhancement via touchscreen laptops).
 Allow assessment/project choices to give all students the opportunities to demonstrate what has been learned (touchscreen laptops, tablets, diagrams, models, data charts/graphs).
-Means for Engagement: tap into learners' interests, Multiple Options for Engagement challenge them appropriately, and motivate them to learn.
-Compose in multiple media such as text, speech, drawing, illustration, design, film, music, dance/movement, visual art, sculpture or video (Mystery Science, FOSS kits, Discovery Ed) Allow assessment/project choices to give all students opportunities for ownership over the assessment/project and the opportunity to practice self-regulation.
+Means for Engagement: tap into learners' interests, challenge them appropriately, and motivate them to learn.
+Multiple Options for Engagement Compose in multiple media such as text, speech, drawing, illustration, design, film, music, dance/movement, visual art, sculpture or video (Mystery Science, FOSS kits, Discovery Education) Allow assessment/project choices to give all students opportunities for ownership over the assessment/project and the opportunity to practice self-regulation.
 Provide activities that allow students to receive feedback and have access to alternative scaffolds that support understanding.
 Provide activities that allow for active participation, exploration, and experimentation.
 Encourage/promote activities that fosters imagination to solve relevant problems.